nicola-antonelli/Cloud_Doc/README.md

 2) You pay just what you use

-3) Bottleneck: many computers to satisfy the need of data
+3) No Bottleneck: many computers to satisfy the need of data

 4) Support - expertise - paid for as a service